Olamide Zaccheaus Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Matchup vs. Tampa Bay

-- Zaccheaus is averaging 14.7 receiving yards per game in three career matchups against the Buccaneers, 9.8 fewer than his receiving yards prop bet over/under for Sunday's game (24.5).
+- Against the Buccaneers, Zaccheaus has averaged 14.7 receiving yards per game in his three career matchups, 9.8 fewer than his over/under for Sunday's game.

-- The Buccaneers have the NFL's 20th-ranked pass defense this season, allowing 262.2 yards per game through the air.
+- The Buccaneers have the NFL's 20th-ranked pass defense this season, giving up 262.2 yards per game through the air.

-- The Buccaneers have allowed 21 touchdowns through the air (1.9 per game).
-They are 27th in the NFL in that category.
+- The Buccaneers' defense is 27th in the league, allowing 1.9 passing touchdowns per game.

 Recent Performances

-- Against the Jaguars last week, Zaccheaus was targeted two times and totaled five yards on one reception.

-- During his last three games, Zaccheaus has 50 receiving yards on six receptions (14 targets), averaging 16.7 yards per game.
+- During his last three games, Zaccheaus has caught six passes on 14 targets for 50 yards, averaging 16.7 yards per game.

 Zaccheaus' Atlanta Teammates